 • This beach has more than 400km of sand, so there’s plenty of room for the whole family.

-Why it’s so awesome: Barcelona has lots of great beaches and it can be difficult to choose between them, but Nova Icaria is definitely one of the best.
+Why it’s so awesome: Barcelona has lots of great beaches and it can be difficult to choose between them, but Nova Icaria is definitely one of the best beaches in Barcelona.
 The endless stretch of white sand is one of the quietest beaches in the city and it’s perfect for families and for couples looking for a relaxing time.

 What to do there: This is a great beach for relaxing but there’s also a lot to do if you’re more active.
 It has a game area and volleyball courts for kids or for anyone who wants to work up a sweat and easy access to restaurants and bars when you get tired of the sun and want to eat.